 Have No Fear of Perfection - You'll Never Reach It

-This and other famous quotes of Salvador Dali, my lifelong favourite artist, make you smirk a little bit, but they very accurately describe...
+This and other famous quotes from Salvador Dali, my lifelong favourite artist, make you smirk.
+Still, they very accurately describe how wel...

-This and other famous quotes of Salvador Dali, my lifelong favourite artist, make you smirk a little bit, but they very accurately describe how well aware he was of his own genius: "I do not paint a portrait to look like the subject, rather does the person grow to look like his portrait" or "At the age of six I wanted to be a cook.
+This and other famous quotes from Salvador Dali, my lifelong favourite artist, make you smirk.
+Still, they very accurately describe how well aware he was of his own genius: "I do not paint a portrait to look like the subject, rather does the person grow to look like his portrait" or "At the age of six I wanted to be a cook.
 At seven I wanted to be Napoleon.
 And my ambition has been growing steadily ever since".
-This past summer, I was extremely grateful to visit The Salvador Dali Museum in St. Petersburg, Florida, a museum that hosts the second-largest collection of his finest artwork in the world.
-You too want to get a quick glimpse?
-Click a link below or scroll down.
+In the summer of 2018, I was extremely grateful to visit The Salvador Dali Museum in St. Petersburg, Florida.
+This museum hosts the second-largest collection of his finest artwork in the world.
+Do you, too, want to get a quick glimpse?

 Before you even get inside the museum, and it was such a delight after the cruel summer sun, the very building suggests you are about to enter a special place.